 Healthcare for the Homeless Program

-Experiences in shelters, outpatient clinics, a women's homeless program, respite care.
+Experiences in shelters, outpatient clinics, a women's homeless program, and respite care.

-At BIDMC and Outer Cape Health Center.
-Includes HIV, general outpatient ID, travel medicine.
+At BIDMC; includes HIV, general outpatient ID, and travel medicine.

-At BIDMC and Joslin Diabetes Center; common ocular problems and ocular manifestations of systemic diseases.
+At BIDMC, Massachusetts Eye & Ear Infirmary, and Joslin Diabetes Center; includes common ocular problems and ocular manifestations of systemic diseases.

 In-depth exposure to contraception and women's health.